jchang-avtx/automation_test_scripts/Terraform_Scripts/transit_network/spoke_vpc/spoke_vpc_testfiles/README.md

 Usage
 -----------
-After creating a base Transit GW (using terraform.tfvars), the test files should be run in this order:
+After creating a base Spoke GW (using terraform.tfvars), the test files should be run in this order:
 1. **updateTransitGW.tfvars**
   * will change the spoke_vpc to attach to another transit_vpc resource
 2. **updateGWSize.tfvars**